Blog

 6. Spectro Cloud Edge & Bare Metal "Cluster Profiles" (OS to App) Commercial SaaS

-7. Mirantis Legacy Modernization Supports Swarm & K8s Commercial Managed
+7. Mirantis Legacy Modernization Supports Swarm & K8s side-by-side Commercial Managed

-8. Portainer SMB / Ease of Use Simplest UI / Lightweight Freemium
+8. Portainer SMB / Ease of Use Simplest UI / Highly Lightweight Freemium

-9. Platform9 Hybrid / SaaS Ops Managed Control Plane as SaaS Subscription
+9. Platform9 Hybrid / SaaS Ops Managed Control Plane as a Service Subscription

-10. Lens Individual Developers Desktop IDE for K8s Subscription
+10. Lens Individual Developers Desktop IDE for K8s Observability Subscription

 1. Qovery

 Qovery positions itself as the #1 choice for teams that want to turn Kubernetes into an asset rather than an overhead.
-It is a comprehensive Kubernetes Management Platform that sits on top of your cloud infrastructure (AWS, EKS, AKS, etc.).
-Unlike traditional tools that force you to manage the complexity of the control plane, Qovery abstracts the operational burden while retaining the power of Kubernetes for your workloads.
+It is a comprehensive Kubernetes Management Platform that sits on top of your cloud infrastructure (AWS, EKS, AKS, Scaleway, etc.).
+Unlike traditional tools that force you to manage the complexity of the control plane manually, Qovery abstracts the operational burden while retaining the raw power of Kubernetes for your workloads.

 Core Strengths:

-• Unified Cluster Management: Centralizes the management of applications and configurations across all your clusters from a single interface.
+• Unified Cluster Management: Centralizes the management of applications and configurations across all your clusters from a single, intuitive interface.

-• Cost Efficiency: Built-in FinOps capabilities that automatically hibernate unused resources (like staging environments) during off-hours, drastically reducing cloud bills.
+• Cost Efficiency (FinOps): Built-in cost capabilities automatically hibernate unused resources (like staging environments) during off-hours, drastically reducing cloud bills.

 • Self-Service Deployment: Empowers engineering teams to deploy and manage their own services without needing constant TicketOps support from the platform team.